-Whether it is for local concert promotions, touring overseas, or just posting on your website, a well-constructed press kit can be an invaluable tool for raising the profile of your ensemble.
-In the new eBook “Creating the Perfect Press Kit for Your Ensemble,” we discuss how to take engaging photos for your press kit.
+Whether it's for local concert promotions, touring overseas, or just posting on your website, a well-constructed press kit can be an invaluable tool for raising the profile of your ensemble.
+In our new eBook “Creating the Perfect Press Kit for Your Ensemble”, we discuss how to choose the sample repertoire, take engaging photos, create press releases and more.

 Who Needs a Photo in the Press Kit?

 Everyone.
 All directors, soloists, accompanists, executive directors and the ensemble itself should have a high-quality photo in the press kit.

 A professional photographer is always great, but not absolutely necessary.
 Find someone with good aim, a nice camera and a sense of photography and you can still come away with a nice product.

 - Plain wall backdrop – against a white or neutral colored wall

 - Inside the performance space – on stage, in a venue, or on the risers

 - Simple outdoor scenery – photo from above of the ensemble standing on the grass or outdoors on the steps to a venue